Drake and Bad Bunny Collaboration Is in the Works

 Is everyone ready for a song with Bad Bunny AND Drake?
 Well, it is happening!

 E!
-News can confirm that the "Soy Peor" rapper and "God's Plan" star hit a Miami studio together last night.
-They're working on a collaboration like no other, according to a source.
+News can confirm that the "Soy Peor" rapper and "God's Plan" star hit a Miami studio together last night and they're cooking up a collaboration like no other.

 Both Bad Bunny, 23, and Drake, 31, shared separate posts on their Instagram accounts of their big night.